Cosdaman/BCHW6-WeatherDashboard/README.md

 # BCHW6-WeatherDashboard

 Description:
 This application is meant to showcase the developer's recently learned skills in third party web APIs.
+It also displays the developer's continuously developing skills in Bootstrap, JQuery, and JS Date Libraries.

 The open weather API is used to show both the current forecast, and the 5 day forecast.